-In response to parents’ feedback, we are making some minor changes to the homework your children get.
+In response to parents’ feedback, we have made some minor changes to the homework your children get.
 Homework is always something that divides opinion: some parents think there is too much and it is too difficult; some think there is not enough and it is too easy.
 As a school, we are always looking to maximise our time and energy on what makes the difference to your children’s learning.

 To try and support everyone, homework in Y1-4 will now be focused on the basics: reading with your child and learning key number facts – number bonds and times tables.
 There will also be additional homework provided, but this will be optional.
 In Early Years, homework will still be project-based: this is to give you an opportunity to work and talk with your child.
 In Y5 and Y6, homework will continue as before: it is important as the children get older that they are able to work more independently.
 Wherever it is appropriate, teachers will mark your child’s homework.
 This will be a tick to show your child it has been looked at.
 The more in-depth marking happens in class as this is where it will make the biggest difference to their learning.